Jagger Brulato

 Working with a team

-I tend to end up in roles where I’m writing code, helping make decisions, and unblocking other people at the same time.
+I usually end up doing some mix of implementation, technical direction, and unblocking other people at the same time.

 Systems and platform work

-A lot of the backend work I enjoy ends up around reliability, observability, and internal architecture.
+A lot of the backend work I enjoy sits around reliability, observability, internal platforms, and the infrastructure that makes product teams faster.

 Range